Indiana Air National Guard

 The Indiana Air National Guard (IN ANG) is the aerial militia of the state of Indiana, United States of America.
-It is, along with the Indiana Army National Guard, an element of the Indiana National Guard.
+It is a reserve of the United States Air Force and along with the Indiana Army National Guard, an element of the Indiana National Guard.

 As state militia units, the units in the Indiana Air National Guard are not in the normal United States Air Force chain of command.
 They are under the jurisdiction of the governor of Indiana though the office of the Indiana Adjutant General unless they are federalized by order of the president of the United States.
 The Indiana Air National Guard is headquartered at Stout Field, Indianapolis, and its commander is Brigadier General R. Dale Lyles.

 Overview

 Under the "Total Force" concept, Indiana Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
 Indiana ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
 In addition, the Indiana Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

 Along with their federal reserve obligations, as state militia units the elements of the Indiana ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.